Welcome to KRESY FAMILY

 Over 30 combatants and veterans from around the world attended and I was very honoured and privileged to have been invited and to have had the opportunity to spend some time with them, listening to their experiences and learning so much from them that it was quite a humbling experience for me.
 My grandfather had fought in two World Wars and I showed some photographs and documents of his time serving in the 2nd Corps 5 KDP and many memories came flooding back.

 We attended a general audience at the Vatican where Pope Francis prayed for all the Polish people who fought in Italy during WWII and we saw the burial place of Saint John Paul II.
 We attended a ceremony at the monument of the 6 Pulk Pancerny im.
-Dzieci Lwowskich at Piedimonte San Germano, an open air mass at the Polish war cemetery in Monte Cassino and an open air mass at the Polish war cemetery in Bologna.
-At these ceremonies the combatants, veterans and others received Pro Patria and other medals and awards.
+Dzieci Lwowskich at Piedimonte San Germano, an open-air mass at the Polish war cemetery in Monte Cassino and an open-air mass at the Polish war cemetery in Bologna.
+At these ceremonies, combatants, veterans and others received Pro Patria and other medals and awards.

 Many important dignitaries attended from the Polish Sejm and Senate including the daughter of General Anders - Anna Maria Anders - and they were all pleased to hear about the work that the Kresy Family Polish WWII History Group is doing to honour, preserve, promote and further research the history and experiences of Polish citizens deported to Siberia during 1940/41 and who, upon release in 1942, went on to fight in these battles.